GoogleChrome/web.dev/src/site/content/en/blog/backdrop-filter/index.md

 ## Conclusion
 Chrome's excited to release `backdrop-filter` in 76.
 The [Chromium bug](https://crbug.com/497522) has **560+ stars** on it, clearly marking it as a desired web design capability.

-A glimpse into the now possible in Chrome:
+A glimpse of what's now possible using `backdrop-filter`:

 <figure class="w-figure w-figure--fullbleed">
   {% YouTube 'MWHBpReeAJ0' %}